 But one of the original players attending the 2014 match gives the story this way: freshman Kevin Heyburn wanted to join the school newspaper.
 However, the newspaper had all the staff it needed and certainly had no spots for a late freshman.
 Heyburn declared he’d be the croquet correspondent.
 He got the job.
 But he had no matches to cover.
-So, he marched across the street to the Naval Academy and delivered a challenge.
+So, he marched across the road to the Naval Academy and delivered a challenge.

-At the time, the nation was still getting over the the Vietnam War.
+At the time, the nation was still getting over the Vietnam War.
 St. John’s students had long hair and ‘tudes.
 Naval Academy students weren’t going to war anymore, but the tensions still existed worldwide and Middies were being trained for the real thing.
 Officials on both sides were trying to reduce tensions between students by holding cross-seminars and other events.

-Somehow the persistent Heyburn worked his way through the academy offices to someone important and, seeing an opportunity for students to intermingle in a fun way, the Naval Academy commandant accepted.
+The persistent Heyburn worked his way through the academy offices to someone important and, seeing an opportunity for students to intermingle in a fun way, the Naval Academy commandant accepted.
 Heyburn came back to St. John’s saying Middies never refuse a challenge.

-But St. John’s didn’t really have a croquet team.
+But St. John’s didn’t have a croquet team.
 They had Johnnies who would cut class in the spring and play croquet on the lawn with a backyard set somebody had left behind in the library.
 They figured that if they turn it into a club, they could get school sponsorship, which meant money allocated for one annual party per club.
 It was a way to buy beer.
 They still didn’t have enough people for the Navy match, on either side, so they offered free beer for players.
 That worked.

 Now there are try-outs.
 St. John’s still uses the beer technique.
 But the Academy has formalized it to require its 28th company to field a team every year.
 But frankly, over the years, being ‘one of those croquet guys’ (both men and women) has turned wickedly cool.
 It’s not a hard sell.

-When it comes to sports, the Naval Academy has nationally televised football, as well as baseball, women’s golf, men’s track and women’s tennis.
+When it comes to sports, the Naval Academy has nationally televised football, as well as baseball, women’s golf, men’s track, and women’s tennis.
 The Navy-Army football game is so popular, they go to a professional league stadium.

-St. John’s has four intercollegiate sports: croquet, fencing, sailing and crew (long narrow rowboats).
+St. John’s has four intercollegiate sports: croquet, fencing, sailing, and crew (long narrow rowboats).
 The Annapolis Cup croquet match draws an estimated annual attendance of 3,000.
 People fly in from around the country to attend.
 This is about as big as it gets for a college of 500 students.

 At the Annapolis Cup, the team leaders are called Imperial Wickets — names made up years ago for this tournament.
 Both are picked by the previous Imperial Wickets and neither is told why.
 They hold the job until they pick someone else to replace them.

-St. John’s is led by Sam Collins, a junior from Fallington, Pennsylvania, an historic village in the hills east of Philadelphia.
+St. John’s is led by Sam Collins, a junior from Fallington, Pennsylvania, a historic village in the hills east of Philadelphia.
 His teammates refer to him as “Tornado” Collins.
 Sam doesn’t have a major; no one at St. John’s does.
 They go to discussions rather than classes.
 Johnnies study the works of Homer, Plato, Nietzsche, and so on.
 He’ll graduate with a liberal arts degree.
-A student watching Sam practice explained croquet is really “just Newtonian physics.”
+A student watching Sam practice explained that croquet is really “just Newtonian physics.”
 That’s how they roll at St. Johns.

 Flip the sciences over and you come up with the Naval Academy, led by Midshipmen First Class Ryan Lluy, from Fairfax, Virginia, a suburb of Washington, DC.
 Ryan will graduate with a degree in oceanic engineering.
-He was a baseball star in high school, playing infield, with a very respectable batting average of .271 and on base percentage of .343.
+He was a baseball star in high school, playing infield, with a very respectable batting average of .271 and an on-base percentage of .343.
 His baseball team was ranked fourth in the state.

 When asked why they wanted to play collegiate croquet — I mean, C’mon, it’s a wimpy sport, right? — Sam and Ryan had similar stories: both came to an Annapolis Cup match when choosing colleges and decided they simply wanted to be a part of it; this is a clash of the titans with full college fanfare.